Museum handbook part i

 Museum Handbook, Part I Introduction

 Museum Handbook, Part II (2020) L:6 • simple negligence – the individual is not liable, but he/she did not take as much care of the collection as a reasonably prudent person would have taken under similar circumstances • gross negligence – the individual is liable due to reckless or deliberate disregard in caring for the collection • property irregularity and .
-This chapter contains information on: how to respond to infestations; how to set up an Integrated Pest Management (IPM) plan for museum collections that is an ecosystem approach to the control of museum pests, and how to .
+National Park Service, Department of the Interior, 1991 - Museum registration methods .

 Balises :Museum Collections HandbookNational Park ServiceMuseum Handbook Part Ii